Brad-1999/Used-phone-group-project/README.md

 ## Data Collection

 The data for this project was collected by scraping the Vietnamese online marketplace Chotot.com using the Scrapy web crawling framework.
 This aligns with the project's topic selection, which focused on analyzing the used smartphone market.
-The crawler, which is implemented in the `notebooks/(STAGE 1 & 2) DATA COLLECTION_Chotot_com_SCRAPING.ipynb` or `crawler/` directory, extracted the following information about used smartphones:
+The crawler, which is implemented in the `notebooks/(STAGE 1 & 2) DATA COLLECTION_Chotot_com_SCRAPING.ipynb` notebook or `crawler/` directory, extracted the following information about used smartphones:

 *   Source: Data was scraped from Chotot.com.
 *   Listing details (ID, URL, etc.)